commul/dspace-migrate/README.md

 because we use this endpoint for importing existing data.

 ### Prerequisites:
-1. Install CLARIN-DSpace7.*. (postgres, solr, dspace backend) - you can use `docker compose`
+1. Install CLARIN-DSpace7.*. (postgres, solr, dspace backend) - you can use `docker compose`.
+At this point keep your `local.cfg` minimal, you'll modify it when the migration is done.

 2. clone these sources